Vogdanis/ram_extruder/README.md

 In this repo you can find information and files on how to build a ram extruder for 3D printers.
 I developed a system to deposit paste like materials with as much standard, off-the-shelf parts as possible.
 The parts to make the extruder cost me around 100$.

 I am using a 63mm external diameter PVC pipe with a 4mm wall.
 By printing an adaptor you can use pipes of different diameter.
+You will also need to print a new embolo to fit your pipe.
+**ToDo**:
-You will also need to print a new embolo to fit your pipe. **ToDo** OpenScad file to generate the adaptors and the embolo based on use input of pipe ID and OD.
+* OpenScad file to generate the adaptors and the embolo based on use input of pipe ID and OD.

 BOM:
 * [Nema23 Planetary Gearbox](https://www.omc-stepperonline.com/index.php?route=product/isearch&search=Nema%2023%20Stepper%20Motor%20Bipolar%20L%3D56mm%20w%2F%20Gear%20Ratio%2015%3A1%20Planetary%20Gearbox)